mattiacreates/EmotionKnowledge/README.md

 The built-in classes work with German data. `AudioTranscriber` loads the WhisperX ASR model (size *small* by default) with `language='de'`.
-The `EmotionAnnotator` relies on the `oliverguhr/german-sentiment-bert` model to classify each utterance as positive, neutral or negative.
+The `DBEmotionAnnotator` relies on the `oliverguhr/german-sentiment-bert` model to classify each stored utterance as positive, neutral or negative.
+Long utterances are truncated and GPU cache is cleared after each prediction to keep memory usage low.

 ## Usage